-The candidate variables for the model are derived from secondary diagnoses of the index hospital stay (excluding potential complications), inpatient Part A data, outpatient hospital data, and Part B carrier files for physician, radiology, and laboratory services during the 12 months prior to the index hospital stay.
+The candidate variables for the model are derived from secondary diagnoses of the index hospital stay (excluding potential complications), inpatient Part A data, outpatient hospital data, and Part B carrier files for physician, radiology and laboratory services during the 12 months prior to the index hospital stay.

-For candidate variable selection using the development sample (A1; random 50% of 2008 data), we started with the 189 Condition Categories (CCs).
+For candidate variable selection using the development sample (A1; random 50% of 2009 data), we started with the 189 Condition Categories (CCs).
 We used the ICD-9-to-CC assignment map, which is maintained by CMS and posted at www.qualitynet.org.
-To select candidate variables, a team of clinicians reviewed all 189 CCs and excluded those that were not relevant to the Medicare population or that were not clinically relevant to the AMI payment outcome (e.g., attention deficit disorder, female infertility).
+To select candidate variables, a team of clinicians reviewed all 189 CCs and excluded those that were not relevant to the Medicare population or that were not clinically relevant to the HF payment outcome (e.g., attention deficit disorder, female infertility).
 Clinically relevant CCs were selected as candidate variables; some of these CCs were combined into clinically coherent groups.
-Other adjustment variables included age, history of PCI, and history of CABG.
+We also adjusted for age.

 To inform variable selection, we performed a modified approach to stepwise generalized linear model regression.
 We used sample A1 to create 1,000 bootstrap samples.
 For each sample, we ran a generalized linear model that included all candidate variables.
-The results were summarized to show the percentage of times that each of the candidate variables was significantly associated with AMI payment (at the p<0.05 level) in the 1,000 bootstrap samples (e.g., 70% would mean that the candidate variable was significant at p<0.05 in 70% of the bootstrap).
+The results were summarized to show the percentage of times that each of the candidate variables was significantly associated with HF payment (at the p<0.05 level) in the 1,000 bootstrap samples (e.g., 70% would mean that the candidate variable was significant at p<0.05 in 70% of the bootstrap).

 The working group reviewed these results and decided to retain all risk-adjustment variables above a 90% cutoff (i.e., to retain variables that were significant at the p<0.05 level in at least 90% of the bootstrap samples).
-We chose the 90% cutoff because variables above this threshold demonstrated a relatively strong association with AMI payment and were clinically relevant.
+We chose the 90% cutoff because variables above this threshold demonstrated a relatively strong association with HF payment and were clinically relevant.